cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/top.md

 [Zynq Ultrascale+ MPSoc System Configuration with Vivado](create_system.md) describes the creation of a system with the Zynq UltraScale+ MPSoC Processing System (PS) and the creation of a hardware platform for Zynq UltraScale+ MPSoC.
 This chapter is an introduction to the hardware and software tools using a simple design as the example.

+[Building Software for PS Subsystems](build_software.md) describes the steps to configure and build software for processing blocks in the processing system, including the application processing unit (APU) and real-time processing unit (RPU).
+It also covers the creation of bare-metal applications targeting the APU and RPU and how to conduct a review of the boot components in a hardware platform.

+Debugging Standalone Applications with the Vitis Debugger provides an introduction to debugging software using the debug features of the Vitis IDE.
+This chapter uses the previous design and runs the software bare metal (without an OS) to demonstrate the debugging process.
+This chapter also lists the debug configurations for Zynq UltraScale+ MPSoC.

+Building and Debugging Linux Applications creates a Linux image with PetaLinux and creates a “Hello World” Linux application with the Vitis IDE.
+It also shows how to debug Linux applications with the Vitis IDE.

+System Design Example: Using GPIO, Timer and Interrupts adds some IPs in the PL.
+It demonstrates how you can use the software blocks you configured in previous chapters to create a complex Zynq UltraScale+ system.

+Boot and Configuration shows the integration of components to configure and create boot images for a Zynq UltraScale+ system.
+The purpose of this chapter is to understand how to integrate and load boot loaders.

+Secure Boot is an optional chapter that introduces the steps to build the Hardware Root of Trust and encryption for your design.